sergeche/emmet-sublime/README.md

 Emmet plugin allows you to expand abbreviations with <kbd>Tab</kbd> key, just like regular snippets.
 On the other hand, due to dynamic nature and extensive syntax, sometimes you may get unexpected results.
 This section describes how Tab handler works and how you can fine-tune it.

-By default, Tab handler works in a limited _syntax scopes_: HTML, XML, HAML, CSS, SASS/SCSS, LESS and _strings in programming languages_ (like JavaScript, Python, Ruby etc.).
+By default, Tab handler works in a limited _syntax scopes_: HTML, XML, HAML, CSS, SASS/SCSS, LESS, PostCSS and _strings in programming languages_ (like JavaScript, Python, Ruby etc.).
 It means:

 * You have to switch your document to one of the syntaxes listed above to expand abbreviations by Tab key.
 * With <kbd>Ctrl-E</kbd> shortcut, you can expand abbreviations everywhere, its scope is not limited.